Last updated on 18 March 2020 at 03:54 pm

 This dilemma is not one that just haunts individuals contemplating whether they should join a volunteer programme or not.
 This battle is a widespread issue that haunts everyday people like you and me at work.

 Why Are People Stuck At Work?

-While some people are struggling to get by, take care, and spend time with their families due to their lower salaries in comparison to the humongous effort they put in at work, others are sitting very financially comfortable at the tip of the iceberg, raking up money but without enjoying the fruits precisely because of their unhappiness with their labour.
+While some people are struggling to get by, take care, and spend time with their families due to their lower salaries in comparison to the huge effort they put in at work, others are sitting very financially comfortable at the top of the food chain, raking in money but without enjoying the fruits precisely because of their unhappiness with their labour.

 This is two different sides of the same story.
 Working for money, working to make a living, or working just to get by.
 Working just to work, but feeling absolutely no enjoyment doing so.

 This plays a big factor in a lot of people’s lives.
-Them longing for a specific kind of work or dream, but never having the opportunity to pursue it due to their respective countries educational systems or just their actual results and skills in certain subjects necessary to get to the life they dreamt of.
+Them longing for a specific kind of work or dream, but never having the opportunity to pursue it due to their countries’ educational systems or just a lack of skills in certain in order to achieve the life they dreamt of.
 However, there are ways for everyone to acquire new skills and professional experience in a field they dream of.
 One of them is through volunteer programmes, but not everyone dares to take the step.
 Some, because of the volunteering stereotypes.
 Do you wonder why?
 Does volunteer work even matter?